Curriculum Vitae

 Optionally, you can write a short and concise summary of yourself here.
 Please note the following:

-1. Stay specific, concrete and state your relevant competencies, interests and/or values (your USP) in 3-4 sentences.
+- Stay specific, concrete and state your relevant competencies, interests and/or values (your USP), which are relevant for the role, in 3-4 sentences.
 We recommend using an USP especially if it fits well to the position.

 Education